apacheignite/documentation/basic-concepts/clients-vs-servers.md

   ]
 }
 [/block]
-In this case discovery will happen as if all nodes in topology were server nodes.
+In this case discovery will happen as if all the nodes in topology were server nodes.
 [block:callout]
 {
   "type": "warning",
-  "title": "Importan Notice",
+  "title": "",
-  "body": "In this case all addresses discovery SPI uses on all nodes should be mutually reachable in order for discovery to work properly."
+  "body": "In this case, all addresses used by the discovery SPI on all nodes should be mutually reachable in order for the discovery to work properly."
 }
 [/block]